ksator/machine_learning_with_HealthBot/README.md

 >>> from sklearn.model_selection import train_test_split
 >>> X_train, X_test, y_train, y_test = train_test_split(X, Y, test_size=0.5)
 ```

 X_train has the data for the train split
+y_train has the target for the train split
+X_test has the data for the test split
+y_test has the target for the test split

+X_train has the data for the train split
 ```
 >>> X_train